miladabd/miladabd.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am currently a Postdoctoral Research Fellow at the Singapore University of Technology and Design (SUTD) with [Nga-Man Cheung](https://istd.sutd.edu.sg/people/faculty/ngai-man-man-cheung).
+I am currently a Postdoctoral Research Fellow at the Singapore University of Technology and Design (SUTD) with [Ngai-Man Cheung](https://istd.sutd.edu.sg/people/faculty/ngai-man-man-cheung).
 I am broaldy interested in machine learning, computer vision, image and video processing.
 My current research involves few-shot learning, image generation and anomaly detection.

 {% comment %}
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.